Miami Journalism Programs

 Bachelor of Arts in Multimedia Journalism

 This 4-year program offered by Lynn University requires students to complete 120 credits of coursework.
 Courses include topics like professional standards, social media, ethics and photojournalism.
 Students can also participate in a student newspaper and news website.

 Other School Options

 An additional school option outside of the Miami area is Nova Southeastern University (NSU), which is about 24 miles from downtown Miami.
-NSU offers a Bachelor of Arts in Communication Studies with a media studies track that includes elective courses in print journalism and broadcast journalism.
+NSU offers a Bachelor of Arts in Communication Studies with a journalism track that includes courses in print and broadcast journalism.